+44 (0) 1865 613112

 In summary, we believe in the benefits that information technologies can bring (and are bringing) to health care and drug discovery, and we actively work towards implementing these methods in the lab and the clinic, and on developing the very computational methods that make this possible.

-For instance, a very large amount of medical and biological data has been produced during these decades of research, but this data is scattered across many institutes and hospitals, and its size makes it impossible to be analysed by a person in the classical way.
-We are aiming at first linking all these data together, and then thoroughly analysing it with machine learning and artificial intelligence approaches, which can make sense of data when it is beyond human interpretation due to size and complexity.
-We think this approach, which is proving of great success in high tech industry, has the best chances at detecting neurodegeneration in its prodromal stage, and helping us understand how to modify its course and avoid brain damage.
+For instance, a very large amount of medical and biological data has been produced during these decades of research, but this data is scattered across many institutes and hospitals, and its size makes it impossible to be analyzed by a person in a classical way.
+We are aiming at first linking all these data together, and then thoroughly analyzing it with machine learning and artificial intelligence approaches, which can make sense of data when it is beyond human interpretation due to size and complexity.
+We think this approach, which is proving of great success in the high-tech industry, has the best chances at detecting neurodegeneration in its prodromal stage and helping us understand how to modify its course and avoid brain damage.

 Virtual Brain Cloud (EU H2020)

 In a large European consortium led by the Charité Universitätsmedizin Berlin, we are investigating how computational simulations and methods can be used to diagnose patients of Alzheimer's disease.
 The full consortium project started on 2019, is scheduled to last for 4 years, as is funded by 1.5 million Euro.
 Our role is on progressing on our biomarkers of Alzheimer's disease, such that these can be incorporated into the simulations designed by collaborators in the consortium.

 In a large consortium led by colleagues at Duke University, we are investigating the role of microbiome in depression, anxiety and sleep perturbations.
 The full consortium project is scheduled for 5 years, starting in December 2019, and is funded by $27 million.
 Our role focuses on the use of neural networks applied to the multiomics datasets gathered by the consortium, as well as providing further proteomics cohorts.